10 Of The Best Hollow Body Guitars

 Proof, if it were needed, that the hollow body guitar is more than a jazz and blues machine.
 The Epiphone ES-333 Tom Delonge is the signature model for one part of pop-punk kings Blink 182.
 Traditionally, players of heavier styles like punk and rock would steer clear of hollow body guitars on account of their susceptibility to create piercingly loud feedback at higher volumes.
 The ES-333 gets around that by featuring a solid mahogany block within the body, which negates the feedback and also improves the guitar’s sustain.

 We couldn’t talk about hollow body electric guitars without Gretsch!
-New for 2016 the Gretsch G2420 Streamliner is the brand’s budget friendly option for those who want that unmistakable Gretsch sound and feel but don’t want to stretch to the higher budget options.
+The Gretsch G2420 Streamliner is the brand’s budget-friendly option for those who want that unmistakable Gretsch sound and feel but aren’t able to stretch to the higher budget options.
 The G2420 is a modestly priced guitar that certainly doesn’t mess around when it comes to quality of build and tone.
 Beautifully crafted rich, warm tones are achieved through combining a maple body with signature Broad’Tron humbucking pickups whilst the Adjusto-matic bridge and Brooklyn Burst finish turn heads.
 This guitar definitely sounds as good as it looks!

 We hope this list showing 10 of the best hollow body guitars was enough to inspire you.
 Perhaps you’re an acoustic player looking for a smooth entry into the world of electric, or maybe you’re a die-hard electric player looking to vary and develop your tonal palette.
 Either way, there’s something for every player – check our selection here, or call 01925 582420 and speak to one of our product specialists for more information.